 Welcome, and thanks for stopping by!

-I’m Caitlin 🙂 I am a Nutritional Therapy Practitioner and also have a BS in Global Community Health and a minor in Nutrition from George Mason University (Go Patriots!)
-I grew up in a small town just outside of Harrisburg, PA, but I currently live in Denver, CO with my wonderful Fiancé.
-I am so excited to share my story with you, and provide you with guidance along your own journey to optimal health!
+I’m Caitlin 🙂 I’m a Nutritional Therapy Practitioner and also have a BS in Global Community Health and a minor in Nutrition from George Mason University (Go Patriots!)
+I grew up in a small town just outside of Harrisburg, PA, but I currently live in Denver, CO with my wonderful husband and our french bulldog, Denali.
+I’m so excited to share my story with you, and provide you with guidance along your own journey to optimal health!

 The vibrant lifestyle I now lead has been quite a trek of interesting turns and many, many frustrations.
 Growing up, I was full of never-ending energy and, as a competitive gymnast for 8 years, thoroughly enjoyed pushing my body to its limits- most of the time exceeding them.
 I ate whatever I wanted, whenever I wanted, and always remained a petite bundle of pure energy.